Ayra Starr

-In early 2021, Starr began her career with the release of her debut EP Ayra Starr and its lead single "Away", which spent two consecutive weeks at number four on Nigeria's TurnTable Top 50 chart; the song also peaked at number 17 on the Billboard Top Triller Global chart.
-It was followed by the release of her debut studio album, 19 & Dangerous (2021).
-Categorized mainly as Afropop and R&B, it received favorable critical reception and spawned two top forty hits in Nigeria.
-The lead single "Bloody Samaritan" peaked atop the Top 50 chart, becoming the first solo song by a female artist to reach the number-one position.
-In August the same year, Starr was ranked number three on Billboards Next Big Sound.
+In early 2021, Starr released her self-titled debut EP and its lead single, "Away".
+Her debut EP was followed by the release of her debut studio album, 19 & Dangerous (2021).
+The album appeared in year-end lists by publications such as NativeMag.
+The lead single, "Bloody Samaritan," became the first song by a solo female artist to reach the No. 1 position in the Top 50 charts.
+In August of that same year, Starr was ranked No. 3 on Billboards Next Big Sound.